×

 Paul is pointing out that no one can obey the law perfectly; the law gives us knowledge of sin and makes us accountable to God.

-In verse 20, Paul makes one of the central claims of his good news message.
-First we need to know the bad news: not a single human, who has ever or who will ever live, can stand before God and here Him say, “You are not guilty of sin in My sight,” based on our own deeds.
+In verse 20, Paul makes one of the central claims of his good news message: By the works of the Law no flesh will be justified in His sight; for through the Law comes the knowledge of sin.
+First we need to know the bad news: not a single human, who has ever or will ever live, can stand before God and hear Him say, “You are not guilty of sin in My sight,” based on our own deeds.
 And this includes the competing Jewish “authorities” who have slandered Paul’s good news message.

 The law plays a very important role.
-We likely have all observed a child who is completely oblivious to an object in a room until that object is pointed out and an adult says, “Do not touch this.”
+We probably have all observed a child who is completely oblivious to an object in a room until that object is pointed out and an adult says, “Do not touch this.”
 The object that previously generated absolutely no interest now becomes an obsession.
-That is what rules do, they make us desire to break them.
-That is what God’s law does, it informs us, giving us knowledge about what behavior in our life is wrong.
+That is what rules do; they make us desire to break them.
+That is what God’s law does; it informs us, giving us knowledge about what behavior in our life is wrong.

 This might seem like an unwelcome bit of knowledge.
-But (referring back to verses 16-17) without that knowledge we would not be able to know the path of peace from the path of destruction and misery.
+But (referring back to verses 16–17) without that knowledge we would not be able to know the path of peace from the path of destruction and misery.
 All of us want fulfillment and peace and that is also what God wants for all His children.
-But God has done something quite amazing; given us the freedom to choose the path we will walk.
+But God has done something quite amazing; He has given us the freedom to choose the path we will walk.
 The reality is that something is broken inside all of us; something that makes us choose the wrong path.
-We want to do the right thing, but we just don’t.
+We want to do the right thing, but we just don’t (Galatians 5:17).
 Humans try to remedy this with rules.
-And when those rules don’t work we make more rules.
+And when those rules don’t work, we make more rules.
 Rules, however, do not change a human heart.

-The Jewish “authorities” are trying to justify themselves and condemn Paul.
+The Jewish “authorities” are trying to justify themselves and condemn Paul and his ministry partners, Priscilla and Aquila (Romans 16:3).
 But it is hollow and wrong.
 It might work in the sight of some people, but God knows the heart, and it is a fact that not a single one of us can be good enough to be justified in His sight.

 Biblical Text